 From the Straight and level lesson, lift is primarily controlled by varying either angle of attack or airspeed.
-As lift must equal weight to maintain level flight, as the airspeed decreases the angle of attack must increase.
+Lift must equal weight to maintain level flight, so as the airspeed decreases the angle of attack must increase.

 Power + Attitude = Performance

-In order to fly level at lower than normal airspeed, a higher than normal nose attitude is required, and once at that attitude, a small increase in power is needed to maintain the desired altitude.
+In order to fly level at lower than normal airspeed, a higher than normal nose attitude is required, and once at that attitude, a small increase in power is needed to maintain the desired altitude (see Figure 1).

 Revise the effect of low airspeeds on control input and response.
-As was seen in the turning lesson a slower speed produces more adverse yaw.
+As seen in the turning lesson, a slower speed produces more adverse yaw.